 She flew to her feet and stood breast to breast with the massive bird.
 In an adrenaline-fueled moment, she noticed the ostrich’s beautiful long eyelashes.
 She grabbed him by the neck and squeezed, twisted and turned until the ostrich lay at her feet, dead.

 Annalie limped back to town.
 Her shirt was torn and there was blood everywhere.
-A thorough check-up showed that her ribs were broken and had punctured her lungs.
+A medical check-up showed that her ribs were broken and her lungs had been punctured.

 Annalie is now not only well-known, but legendary!

 Hilton Murray ran the Comrades distance nine times in the nine days preceding Comrades, before running the race in 2014.
 The two-metre tall ultra-runner took on the much shorter HMR, and raised awareness for international Penguin Day with his specialised hat.